leafo/selfwatch/README.md

 ## Web Mode

 Selfwatch includes a built-in web server that provides a dashboard for visualizing your typing activity.
+The dashboard displays hourly, daily bar graphs and a GitHub style contribution grid showing a heatmap for the year.

+The web interface doens't start with the record daemon so you aren't leaking data about your typing just because you are recording.

 Start it with:

 ```
 > selfwatch web [address]